NEW BRUNSWICK TIMELINE

 - Death of Joseph Russell on 10 March at Great Salt Lake City, Utah.
 Russell was a major financial backer of the Church of Jesus Christ of Latter Day Saints/Mormon Church, and a confidant of its leader Brigham Young.
 He and his family had migrated to Utah from the Miramichi area some ten years after their conversion to Mormonism, circa 1841.

-- Death of Elizabeth Williams/Williamson Robertson, circa 1856, daughter of Charlotte Taylor, in Tabusintac, New Brunswick.
+- Death of Elizabeth Williams/Williamson Robertson, circa 1856, daughter of Charlotte Taylor and Mr. Williams/Williamson, in Tabusintac, New Brunswick.

 - Ottawa is named Canada’s Capital by Queen Victoria.